Russian spy ship makes surprise visit to Havana

 Russia on Wednesday put 150,000 troops on high alert in Central and Western Russia, including areas bordering Ukraine, in a show of strength.
 Moscow denied the drill was linked to events in Ukraine.

-On Wednesday in Moscow, Defence Minister Sergei Shoigu said Russia planned to increase its military projection abroad, including in Cuba, Venezuela and Nicaragua.
+On Wednesday in Moscow, Defense Minister Sergei Shoigu said Russia planned to increase its military projection abroad, including in Cuba, Venezuela and Nicaragua.

 The 94-meter (309-foot) ship was receiving food, but no maintenance or fuel, port employees said.